markmelling/rl_navigate/README.md

 The task is episodic, and the goal is for the agent to get an average score of +13 over 100 consecutive episodes.

-A number of agent variants have been developed taking inspiration from the following papers:
+To solve this problem a number of agent variants have been developed taking inspiration from the following papers:

 1. [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
 2. [Dueling Network Architectures for Deep Reinforcement Learning](https://arxiv.org/pdf/1511.06581.pdf)